indico/indico/docs/source/installation/upgrade.rst

 :ref:`nginx-based setup <rpm-nginx-selinux>` and an :ref:`Apache-based setup <rpm-apache-selinux>`.

-Afterwards, follow the :ref:`PDF generation guide <latex>` to install Podman and configure Indico to use it.
+Afterwards, follow the :ref:`PDF generation guide <latex>` to install Podman and configure Indico to use it then clear your cache and tmp files with `indico cleanup --cache --temp`.

 You can then remove the system-level TeXLive installation, either by deleting ``/opt/texlive`` or by using your package manager to uninstall it.